iliya-malecki/peroxymanova/README.md

 ### Binary blob comparisons (or you like pushing tech too far)

 Imagine you have several sets of binary blobs.
 Maybe they are binary messages you were sharing with your friends Alice and Bob, and each set is, as you suspect, a repeated message.
 Run the PERMANOVA on the hamming distances between them to know fur sure!
-This is because in science everything with p-value < 0.05 is true, and otherwise false (that was a joke, please always remember the probability of falsely rejecting the null hypothesis is right there in the p-value).
+This is because in science everything with p-value < 0.05 is true, and otherwise false (that was a joke, please always remember the fraction of experiments that would lead to accepting the null hypothesis is right there in the p-value).

 ## Further reading